yjg30737/pyqt-torch-cnn-cifar10-gui/README.md

 You can see the whole tutorial in <a href="https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html">pytorch official tutorial site</a>.

+If you want to get far more accurate model example, <a href="https://github.com/yjg30737/pyqt-pytorch-image-classification-gui">try this</a>!

 ## How to Install
 1. git clone ~
 2. python main.py